bitsofcotton/p2/README.md

 # Any of the predictor, any of the jammer (n times).
 We choose the predictor as simple enough.
 This is because when we're in being jammed condition, to make counter measure to them causes worse predictable (saved) input as well.
-This is also with the condition catgp as well.
+This is also with the condition p2 c as well.
 So whether or not we choose satate out of the length we treat, it's the same condition.
 So we only target strict on the states on fixed length in p.cc.

 So all we can do the best is to re-predict with another argv after saving the input and close the connection to PRNG which generates suspicious stream.